 Although it began as an underground activity, Esports (aka electronic sports) has become one of the fastest growing industries of the 21st century.
-Esports has become its very own entity, with its own tournaments throughout the year, professional players, teams, and games for fans to follow worldwide.
-It is basically competitive video gaming where people play against each other either online or at events, usually for a cash prize.
+Briefly, esports is competitive video gaming where people play against each other either online or at events, usually for a cash prize.
+Unsurprisingly, esports has become its very own entity, with its own tournaments throughout the year, professional players, teams, and games for fans to follow worldwide.

 Viewers can watch games live online via streaming platform, with larger esports tournaments pulling in millions of spectators.
-Global revenues from esports, which includes advertising, sponsorship, merchandise, and ticketing, rose 33.9% year on year to reach $660 million in 2017.
-This is expected to hit $1.5 billion in 2020.
+Global revenues from esports — including advertising, sponsorship, merchandise, and ticketing — rose significantly year-on-year to surpass $1 billion for the first time this year.
+It’s expected to hit $1.8 billion in 2022.

 Why is Insurance for Esports Company Important?

-The esports industry is going through rapid change and growth.
-The risks that are present in the gaming and esports industry is similar to other business risks, but there are also exposures unique to the industry.
-Maybe you’re hosting a tournament where the venue requires liability insurance to book the space.
-In the gaming world, you want everything to go smoothly and according to plan.
-It is important to have the right types of coverages in place to mitigate any risk exposures that may arise through your business operations in esports and gaming.
+The esports industry is changing and growing rapidly.
+Although esport companies face similar risks as other businesses, many exposures are unique to the industry.
+Consider hosting a tournament where the venue requires liability insurance to book the space.
+In the gaming world, events must go smoothly to keep momentum.
+Having the right types of coverages mitigates any risk exposures that may arise in this industry.

 In addition, there are higher barriers to entry as more sports move towards a franchise model.
 Teams need to work harder and consider ways to protect themselves from the associated risks and increased costs.
 As levels of corporate investment increases in the industry, teams need to demonstrate to investors that they are protecting themselves from the unexpected.